OrionIcy/Lexical_Analyzer/README.md

-# Lexical_Analyser
+# Lexical_Analyzer
-A simple lexical analyser using DFA(a part of a compiler).
+A simple lexical analyzer using DFA(a part of a compiler).
 The acceptable language looks like Pascal(XD
 Maybe the whole compiler could be accomplished(but it can't be in a high probability
 Here are the details.